geosolutions-it/geonode-training/README.md

 **OTHER INFORMATION**
 GeoSolutions will make available an all-in-one package to run the workshop as a VM for VirtualBox.
 This should be pre-installed on attendees laptops before the workshop.

-This is a **advanced** training, at least GN3 module is recommended as a precondition.
+This is an **advanced** training, at least GN3 module is recommended as a precondition.